KyleM157/jettywatch/index.markdown

 #### Friday 9/12

 Wind is looking like an issue, but there should still be some swell around.
 I wouldn't expect much quality, but if you have nothing else to do, give it a look early am or before dark.
 Avoid midday high tide and wind.
+I'd skip it.

-Best board: Groveler or longboard
+Best board: Longboard

 ---

 #### Weekend of 9/13-9/14

-I would expect some longboardable waves for the weekend.
-Wind is light offshore early am both days and is worth a look.
-I'd expect surf heights for Saturday/Sunday to be in the thigh-waist range depending on the quality of the bar.
-Wind picks up from the south late Sunday, so look in the morning if trying to surf.
-Since we're looking at small east swell, sanbar choice will be particularly important.
+Saturday is looking pretty fun with light winds in the AM and waist-stomach high surf.
+High tide is mid-day and wind picks up in the second half of the day.

+Sunday is a similar setup to Saturday with a little less size.
+I'd expect thigh-waist high surf and light offshore winds in the morning.
+Avoid the mid-day high tide.
+Wind picks up again in the afternoon.

-Notes: Avoid the midday high tide
+Notes: Avoid the midday high tide.
+East swell; find a bar that's working.

-Best board: longboard to make the most of the small surf on offer
+Best board: longboard to make the most of the small surf on offer.
+A groveler would work on Saturday, but with the East swell, finding the right bar is going to determine the quality of your session.

 ---